Nhatkhongbuon/FV1_Pedal_Angel404/README.md

   <li>3 EEPROM with 24 effects</li>
   <li>Using relay bypass, avoid popping phenomenon when using 3PDT</li>
   <li>Easy to update program for ATmega328 and change effect by replace EEPROM</li>
+  <li>Using 1590BB enclosure, compact and clean</li>
  </ul>

+I just already complete software and PCB for this project.
+When I receive PCB from JLCPCB I will update real life images about this project.

  # Spin Semiconductor home page
  Knowledge base about FV1, free programs and support community: